ubsicap/assure_support_site/README.md

 1. Create a new EC2 instance
    - Name can be anything
-1. Select an image (Amazon Linux currently supported)
+1. Select an image (Ubuntu 20.04 was used for testing, Amazon Linux works if you change a line in the startup script)
 1. Select/create a key pair for `ssh` access
 1. Select/create a network security group with the following rules:
    - **Type**: HTTP, **Protocol**: TCP, **Port Range**: 80, **Source**: 0.0.0.0/0